MuesliSwapTeam/muesliswap-onchain-governance/README.md

 - `onchain`: Contains the code for the on-chain part of the governance system i.e. Smart Contracts written in OpShin
 - `offchain`: Contains the code for the off-chain part of the governance system i.e. building and submitting transactions for interaction with the Smart Contracts
+- `api`: Contains code for the REST API that provides information about the governance system
+    - `chain_querier`: Contains the code for querying the blockchain for information about the governance system and tracking the current state of the system in a database
+    - `db_querier`: Contains the code for querying data from the database to prepare it for the REST API
+    - `server`: Contains the code for the server that supplies information about the governance system via a REST API

 ### Operating the DAO